Frequently Asked Questions

 Why do I need business intelligence data for my business development team?

-Healthcare teams are actively working to identify ways they can focus marketing, business development and outreach resources where they add the most value.
-They use a variety of data sources, including internal encounter, inbound and outbound referral, state and CMS data to support service line planning and targeted outreach.
+Healthcare teams are actively working to identify ways they can focus marketing, business development, and outreach resources where they add the most value.
+They use a variety of data sources, including internal encounters, inbound and outbound referrals, and state and CMS data to support service line planning and targeted outreach.

 While patient data is de-identified at collection, unique patient tokens allow you to observe how one patient may connect to multiple providers.
 By looking at shared patient volumes between two providers, your team can identify potential patient pipelines in your market.